 Greenwich DCF Arrest Process

-If there is an accusation of the potential abuse and neglect of a child, the Greenwich Police Department would make a referral to DCF.
-If you are in the middle of the Greenwich risk of injury arrest process involving DCF, it may be critical to contact a distinguished child abuse attorney to represent you.
+If there is an accusation of the potential abuse and neglect of a child, the Police Department will make a referral to the Department of Children and Families (DCF).
+If you are in the middle of the Greenwich DCF arrest process, it may be critical to contact a distinguished DCF attorney to represent you.

 What are Mandated Reporters under Greenwich law?